SnorreSelmer/stationeers_ic10/README.md

 - **auto_item_sorter.ic10** - Can control multiple sorters to sort out a single PrefabHash per Sorter.
 Useful for separating ore output from centrifuges.
 - **auto_lights.ic10** - Turns on the lights if you're in a room.
 - **automated_canister_filling.ic10** - Safely fills any canister, and then vacuums out the Canister Holder to prevent exploding canisters.
 - **battery_monitor.ic10** - Displays average charge of a bank of station batteries on a Diode Slide, and lighting it if you're down to your last battery.
+It can also take an optional Cable Analyzer and LED light to show if the system is charging (consumption less than production) or discharging.
 - **cooling_tower_drain.ic10** - Isolates a furnace cooling-tower until the temperature is low enough to safely drain.
 - **deep-miner.ic10** - ***!!!Does not work at this time!!!*** Deep Miner automation (works), but the Centrifuge automation doesn't (yet).
 Filed bug-report, hoping **Slot.Occupied** will become available soon.
 - **filtration.ic10** - Shows if filters need to be replaced, halts filtering if temperature is too high or filterable gas is too low.
 Based on CowsAreEvil's setup, minus the gas-cooling.